LeBron James NBA Playoffs Player Props: Lakers vs. Nuggets

 LeBron James Insights vs. the Nuggets

-- He's connected on 2.2 threes per game, or 13.7% of his team's makes from beyond the arc this season.
+- He's made 2.2 threes per game, or 13.7% of his team's makes from beyond the arc this season.

-- James' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- Defensively, the Nuggets are ranked eighth in the NBA, conceding 112.5 points per contest.
+- The Nuggets are the eighth-best defensive squad in the NBA, giving up 112.5 points per game.

-- Conceding 40.8 rebounds per game, the Nuggets are the best squad in the league.
+- The Nuggets allow 40.8 rebounds per game, best in the NBA.

-- The Nuggets are the 15th-ranked team in the league, allowing 25.7 assists per game.
+- The Nuggets give up 25.7 assists per game, 15th-ranked in the NBA.

-- In terms of 3-pointers, the Nuggets are ranked third in the league, allowing 11.4 makes per contest.
+- Looking at 3-pointers, the Nuggets are third in the league, conceding 11.4 makes per game.

 LeBron James vs. the Nuggets